home-assistant/alerts.home-assistant.io/README.md

 Home Assistant Alerts is a database of alerts for Home Assistant users.
 Alerts will be able to be tied to integrations, Python versions, Python packages or operating systems.

-The goal will be to integrate this into Home Assistant so that users can subscribe to alerts that impact their installation.
-It will also function as a standalone website too.

 ## Development

 Install dependencies using `yarn`.
 Then run `script/develop`.
-Dev environment will be available on http://localhost:5000 and at http://localhost:5000/demo_alert_link.html.
+Dev environment will be available on http://localhost:8080.

 ## Alert metadata